Five Spiritual Practices That Will Pay Big Dividends in Your Life

 “Rather train yourself for godliness; for while bodily training is of some value, godliness is of value in every way, as it holds promise for the present life and also for the life to come” (1 Timothy 4:7a–8).

-Question for you: What other spiritual practices would you add to the list?
+Reflections: What other spiritual practices would you add to the list?
 Let’s encourage each other in the comments.

 I am excited to share that I’ll be guest posting for the encouraging life coach Laurie Wallin tomorrow on the topic of being surprised by the unlikely.
 Hope you don’t miss it.